mgreiler/se-unlocked/Transcripts/EP_33_Alex_Schladebeck.md

 And like I say, having this, yes, it's a hierarchy.
 So if we, I hope we're not doing it wrong and I don't think we're doing it wrong.
 If it was bad, it basically would be, Oh, it's just another level of management to get to the management.
-But the focus has been on very much.
-Those people who are these team leads are responsible for their own decisions in their own departments and ans cross department.
+But the focus has been on very much, Those people who are these team leads are responsible for their own decisions in their own departments and and cross department.
 Then we have to work together.
-It can't just be this kind of I'm in my box.
-And I don't care about your box mentality.
+It can't just be this kind of "I'm in my box and I don't care about your box" mentality.
 So we do a lot of talking.
 We make sure that we're making decisions quickly and, or even delegating decisions back to project leads or back to people themselves.
-Um, And obviously sometimes there's things that we at the C level needs to say, okay, this is the direction we're going in, or this is no, sorry, this is how we want to do it.
+Um, And obviously sometimes there's things that we at the C level need to say, okay, this is the direction we're going in, or this is no, sorry, this is how we want to do it.
 That doesn't happen all of that often because we have good people who we've trained to think, not like us.
 And it's still hard for me to talk about us because I'm still getting used to being there instead of at the other level.
 Um, Not everybody thinks the same, everybody brings in their own perspective.
-And then we, we worked through that.
-Um, and, uh, and that's, I think the big, big change that we've had, um, in terms of, in terms of culture and working together, uh, and it's.
-Fascinating and interesting to see, and we still have work to do, you know, there are some things that we notice, okay, that's still maybe a vestige or a remnants of when we were a lot smaller than it used to work like that.
+And then we, we work through that.
+Um, and, uh, and that's, I think the big, big change that we've had, um, in terms of, in terms of culture and working together, uh, and it's fascinating and interesting to see.
+And we still have work to do, you know, there are some things that we notice, okay, that's still maybe a vestige or a remnants of when we were a lot smaller and it used to work like that.
 And we find those things and we find them painful and then we find a way of dealing with them.
 And I think that that's normal.

 **Michaela:**[00:20:44] Yeah.
-And so, um, the main focus of this company is this tailored.
-Software development for other companies or what is, what are the core functionality?
+And so, um, the main focus of this company is this tailored software development for other companies or what is, what are the core functionality?
 I looked on the website and it definitely changes over time.
 Right?
-I mean, we typically are doing something different than with 150
+I mean, we typically are doing something different than with 150 people.

-**Alex:** [00:21:01] people.
-Um,

-**Michaela:**[00:21:03] but so what is the, what is the heart of what you offer
+Um, but so what is the, what is the heart of what you offer at Bredex?

-**Alex:** [00:21:06] at Reddick's?
-Yeah, the hearts is that we offer software solutions for things that need then you, where does things that need to be digitalized, right.
-Um, but that's, that's just the web.
+**Alex:** [00:21:06]  Yeah, the heart is that we offer software solutions for things that need, I mean the new word is, where does things need to be digitalized, right.
+Um, but that's, that's just a word.
-If you have a process that is either being done manually or being done partially, manually, or being done in.
-Yeah, let's say Xcel, um, and you need know software for that for various reasons.
+If you have a process that is either being done manually or being done partially, manually, or being done in, Yeah, let's say Excel, um, and you need software for that for various reasons.
 Um, and so the, the heart of what we really do is we say we can work with the people who need that software to find out what they really need, get it to you, get it rolled out to you.
 And, um, that's been, that's been one of our most important things for a long